 Will not pass emissions

-What are the 13 emission counties in Georgia?
+What are the 13 clean air counties in Georgia?
 Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Paulding and Rockdale.

 Are vehicles sold “as is” exempt from the emissions requirement?
-No. “As is” still means the vehicle must have a current valid passing emissions inspection report.
+No. “As is” still means the vehicle must have a current valid passing emissions inspection report (VIR).
 Don’t let a dealer tell you otherwise.

 What year vehicle has to be tested?
 Vehicles that are 25 model years or less, but are not newer than the most recent 3 model years.
 See the Georgia Clean Air Act Frequently Asked Questions web page.